openlegend/core-rules/core/SRD.md

 **Effect:**

--   **Power Level 5** - You can understand and speak a language of your choice.
+-   **Power Level 5** - Your target can understand and speak a language of your choice.

--   **Power Level 6** - You can read a language of your choice.
+-   **Power Level 6** - Your target can read a language of your choice.